 This excellent documentary about the secret killing of thousands of dolphins in Taiji, Japan, and the brave activists (led by the onetime dolphin trainer for the 1960s TV show Flipper) who strive to put a stop to the slaughter, hits all the right notes.
 On the one hand it is a gripping thriller, following the team of do-gooders as they… read more!

 Thoroughly original science fiction/action picture which purports that sometime in the 1980s - perhaps not coincidentally during the final days of Apartheid - a gigantic alien mothership appeared in the skies above Johannesburg, South Africa, and hasn't budged ever since.
 Investigators discovered over a million starving alien drones on board, then promptly evacuated them to filthy shanty towns on the… read more!

 When I first heard about Drag Me to Hell, Sam Raimi's long-awaited return to his horror roots after years of adequate studio pictures and of course Spider-Man, it was from my friend William Lebeda, who directed the movie's (very fine) title sequence.
 Bill had sighed back then, claiming that Drag Me to Hell was – because of its PG-13 rating… read more!

 Clever comic thriller which takes the old concept of spies in love and gives it a novel twist by having its characters – ex-MI6 agent Clive Owen and ex-CIA agent Julia Roberts – dealing not with international intrigue but with corporate espionage, the new frontier.
-This setup isn't a big surprise coming from writer-director Tony Gilroy, since his last film, the… read more!
+This premise isn't a big surprise, as it comes from writer-director Tony Gilroy: his last… read more!

-The 1960s are definitely "in" these days, thanks to the cult TV series Mad Men and a spate of high-profile independent features, including A Single Man, A Serious Man, and now An Education, written by celebrated novelist Nick Hornby, author of About a Boy and High Fidelity, among others.
+The 1960s are definitely "in" these days, thanks to the cult TV series Mad Men and a spate of high-profile independent features, including A Single Man, A Serious Man, and now An Education, with a screenplay by celebrated novelist Nick Hornby (About a Boy, High Fidelity).
 Hornby adapts British journalist Lynn Barber's memoir of her strange year in 1961 when,… read more!